itadinanta/rnkr/README.md

 ## rnkr

-Scala implementation of a counted B+tree index service.
+Scala/Akka implementation of a counted B+tree index service.

 Good to implement large sorted maps where keeping track of ranks is necessary.
 Good for game leaderboards.